The convergence Newton polygon of a $p$-adic differential equation III : global decompositions: Robba's decomposition by the spectral radii over

+In Sections \ref{Robba-deco} and \ref{Dwork-Robba (local) decomposition}, we generalize to curves Robba's \cite{Ro-I}, and Dwork-Robba's \cite{Dw-Robba} theorems of decomposition by spectral radii.\footnote{Notice that for us $K$ is a general complete valued field, while \cite{Ro-I, Dw-Robba} assume the residual field of positive characteristic.
+In particular, we allow $K$ to be trivially valued.} Such decompositions are proved with different methods in \cite{Kedlaya-draft}.
+Methods of \cite{Kedlaya-draft} and \cite{Kedlaya-book-2} make a systematic use of spectral norm of the connection, which permits to separate the radii thank to the Hensel factorization \cite{Robba-Hensel} and \cite[Lemme 1.4]{Ch-Dw}.
 We show here that the original proofs of \cite{Ro-I} and \cite{Dw-Robba} can be generalized quite smoothly to curves, up to minor implementations.
 The reason of our choice is that the point of view of Dwork's generic disks is more adapted to our global definition of radii.
-Working with spectral norms would oblige us to a translate the terminologies, and loosing the evocative image of generic disks.
+Working with spectral norms would oblige us to translate the terminologies, and losing the evocative image of generic disks.